coder-sasha/ManyRecords/README.md

 3) mr-qe-polars.py - using Polars DataFrame for reading and storing data;

 All scripts open the file qe_data_<number_of_records>_same.csv and write into qe_results.csv file.
-There is ManyRecordsExplanation.pdf, telling all about the data, scripts and performance results.